About r/gradadmissions

 The community at a glance

-Roughly 47K members have joined in the past year.
-Popular discussion topics include Phd, Masters, and Application.
-Common discussion themes are Advice Requests and Pain & Anger.
+Roughly 48K members have joined in the past year.
+Popular discussion topics include Admissions, Phd, and Application.
 Product recommendations often mention letter of recs and masters cs program.

 Community Topics